Are you still making excuses that you can’t go to the gym because it’s too expensive? Or can’t afford a new bike to exercise?

 About the Author

-David Hamilton (aka FPT Guy) is owner and author of Financial Planning Tips, where you can find sensible information on personal finance for the average guy or gal.
+David Hamilton (aka FPT Guy) is owner and author of Financial Planning Tips.

 Photo Credit: Amy Selleck